xperseguers/t3ext-simple_api/README.md

 - If an exception is thrown, it is catched and encapsulated into a HTTP 500 error.
 The only exception is if exception `\Causal\SimpleApi\Exception\ForbiddenException` is thrown, it will throw a HTTP 403 error instead.
 - If no handlers are found, a HTTP 404 error is returned.

+## Known Issues and Workaround

+- Extbase repositories may be used within your API handlers but you need to manually invoke method `includeTCA()` from the base class in order for the Extbase mapping to be available to returned objects.
+This call should typically be part of the `initialize()` method you can override in your handler and which is called before invoking `handle()`.

+  **BEWARE:** If you don't properly include the TCA of your domain model, you may corrupt the Extbase datamap cache by storing incomplete mapping definition into the cache backend for `extbase_datamapfactory_datamap` (e.g., table `cf_extbase_datamapfactory_datamap` with out-of-the-box TYPO3 settings).
+In such case, you will need to flush that cache manually.

 ## Installation